Genus $2$ pencils on surfaces with $p_g=K^2=1$, envelopes, and conics tangent to plane cubic curves: End of the proof of the main Theorem : existence of the special pencil of conics

 \section{End of the proof of the main Theorem \ref{main}: existence of the special pencil of conics}

 We have shown that $\frak N_2 \subset \frak N'_2$, and that $\frak N'_2$ is an irreducible subvariety of dimension $15$.

-In order to show that $\overline{\frak N_2 }= \frak N'_2$ it suffices to show that the general point in $ \frak N'_2$ is contained in $\frak N_2$.
-Hence, we only need to show that, for a general pair $X_1, C_1$ of a line and a smooth cubic, there is a pencil of conics satisfying (**) of Definition \ref{tangent}.
+We first show that $\overline{\frak N_2 }= \frak N'_2$: for this, it suffices to show that the general point in $ \frak N'_2$ is contained in $\frak N_2$.
+Hence, we only need to show that, for a general pair $X_1, C_1$ of a line and a smooth cubic, there is a pencil of conics satisfying Assumption \ref{**} of Definition \ref{tangent}.

 But, as stated in the theorem, we can prove indeed more: that this holds under the assumption that $X_1$ is not contained in $C_1$ and that $C_1$ is not of additive type.

 Let $C_1$ be a reduced cubic curve in $\PP^2$ and $X_1$ a line which is not a component of $C_1$.